Hurtak/petrhurtak.com/articles/_drafts/iife/article.md

 const res = foo + bar
 ```

+This approach might lead to better code structure where it is clearer what parts of the code are only sub computations and what are the results of these computations.

-- This approach is more common in functional languages where language keywords like `let` might be available.
+It is more common to see this in functional languages where keywords like `let` are available.

 ```elm
 res =